zingchart/ZingChart-PHP/README.md

 ## Issues, Contributions, or Requests

 Feature(s) missing?
 Something broken?
 Post your questions, comments, and issues right here in this GitHub repository.
 We welcome any input you may have and will happily respond promptly.
-And feel free to fork this repo to append any additional features you like.<br><br>
+And feel free to fork this repo to append any additional features you like.

-Thank you for reading this tutorial.<br>
+Thank you for reading this tutorial.
 Happy PHP Charting with ZingChart